jdlien/validator/README.md

 - `debug` - A boolean indicating whether or not to show debug messages in the console.
 Defaults to false.
 - `autoInit` - A boolean indicating whether or not to automatically initialize the Validator instance on page load.
 Defaults to true.
 - `preventSubmit` - A boolean indicating whether or not to prevent form submission if validation is successful.
 Defaults to false.
-- `hiddenClasses` - A string containing one or more space-separated classes to toggle the hidden mode (eg `display: none` CSS property) on hidden elements.
+- `hiddenClasses` - A string containing one or more space-separated classes to toggle the hidden mode (e.g., `display: none` CSS property) on hidden elements.
 Defaults to `hidden opacity-0`.
 - `errorMainClasses` - A string containing one or more space-separated classes to apply to the main error message.
 - `errorInputClasses` - A string containing one or more space-separated classes to apply to invalid `inputs.
 - `validationSuccessCallback` - A function to be called when validation is successful.